Thermo-poro-elastic behaviour of a transversely isotropic shale: Thermal expansion and pressurization: Experimental results

 \section{Experimental results}

-The data of a typical three-stage thermal test, run on specimen ISO4 between 50 to 45 $^{\circ}$C, are presented in Fig. \ref{fig:thermal:expp} and \ref{fig:thermal:exstrain} in terms of pore pressure and strain changes, respectively.
-The target temperature was reached after about 1.5 h and then kept constant.
+The data of a typical three-stage thermal test, run on specimen ISO4 between 50 to 45 $^{\circ}$C, are presented in Fig. \ref{fig:thermal:expp} and \ref{fig:thermal:exstrain} in terms of pore pressure and strain changes, respectively. \hz{Here, the specimen was cooled and the temperature decrease resulted in a pore pressure decrease (thermal de-pressurization during cooling, equivalent to thermal pressurization during heating).} The target temperature was reached after about 1.5 h and then kept constant.
 Given that the drainage system was closed, a decrease in pore pressure due to thermal de-pressurization is observed, which stabilizes after 4 h.
 The peak at 1.5 h is due to the thermal pressurization coefficient of the drainage system $\Lambda_L$, which was found to be higher than that of the specimen.
 As also observed by \cite{Mohajerani201211}, due to the rapid temperature change, there is initially no exchange between the fluid of the drainage system and the pore fluid of the specimen.
 One only detects the response due to the de-pressurization of the drainage system itself.
 After about 4 h, the pressure equilibrates with the specimen pore pressure.
 The measured thermal pressurization and expansion coefficient can then be corrected using Eq. (\ref{eq:thermal:corrLambda}) and (\ref{eq:thermal:corralpha}), respectively.
-To reduce uncertainties related to this calculation, we preferred however to determine $\alpha_{u,i}$ from the initial slope of -d$\varepsilon_i$/d$T$.
+To avoid uncertainties related to this calculation, we preferred to determine $\alpha_{u,i}$ from the initial slope of -d$\varepsilon_i$/d$T$ instead.
 This measurement provides directly the undrained thermal expansion coefficients in both anisotropy directions, with no need of correction \mbox{\citep{Braun2019}}.
 Once the equilibrium in undrained state was reached, we opened the drainage valve, so that the pore pressure in the drainage system and at the specimen bottom increased instantaneously back to its initial value.
 The difference between specimen pore pressure and constant boundary fluid pressure is now gradually equilibrating through fluid dissipation.
 The pore fluid dissipates into the specimen, the pore pressure increases and expansive strains are recorded, similar to a transient pore pressure test (e.g. \mbox{\citealp{Ghabezloo200976}}).
 Such behaviour was also observed in thermal test on Boom clay by \cite{Delage200034}.
 The pore pressure dissipation observed in the present study caused transient deformations, that stabilized after about 20 h.
 This deformations can be seen in Fig. \ref{fig:thermal:exstrain}, presenting the changes in horizontal, vertical and volumetric strains with respect to time.
 Given that complete drainage was achieved, the drained thermal expansion coefficients were measured.
 The Biot modulus $H=-\Delta p_f / \Delta \varepsilon_v$ could be computed from the volumetric deformations, under the pore pressure change of 1.3 MPa between the undrained and the drained phase.
 Once this temperature step completed, the drainage system was closed again and a subsequent similar three stage test was carried out.

 In the two-stage tests on samples ISO2 and ISO3, we went directly from rapid thermal loading to a transient drained phase.
 The measured parameters and the characteristics of the transient deformations obtained in these phases are comparable to that from three-stage tests.